eniora/InstantID-Unlocked/README.md

 - Stop button.

 👤 Face Enhancement
 - Enhance Non-Face Region with adjustable padding with profiles: Default, Balanced, High, or Custom padding amount.
+Now also works with the img2img pipeline.

 ⚡ Performance
 - Tweaks to improve VRAM usage compared to the original repo.
 Runs good on 12GB VRAM but 16GB+ is recommended.